0ry0n/Resource_Monitor/README.md

 Use the GitHub [Issues](/issues) tracker to report issues or ask for features.

 # Change Log
+**version 17 (May 8, 2022)**
+- Added support for gnome 42.
+- Added the ability to choose to monitor the used or free ram and swap and whether to use the percentage or the size.
+- Added the ability to choose the application to start when left click.
+- Bug fixed.

 **version 16 (Jan 1, 2022)**
+- Added support for gnome 41.
 - Added bps network unit.
 - Added extension position.
 - Added show or not Prefs when clicking on extension (right click).